Harrison-Dolin/Spreadsheets/README.md

 # Spreadsheets
+Co Authored with Dania Ali Abuhijleh

-spreadsheet program that has a GUI and can handle the editing of cells, formulas, references, cyclical checking, and dependency cycles.
+Spreadsheet program that has a GUI and can handle the editing of cells, formulas, references, cyclical checking, and dependency cycles.